rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ### Typeclasses

 A typeclass is a concept that not all the programming languages have.
-For example, it is present in Haskell, and (obviously) Scala, but not in Java.
+For example, it is present in Haskell, and (in some way) Scala, but not in Java.

 > A typeclass defines some behaviour, and then types that can behave in that way are made instances of that typeclass.
 So when we say that a type is an instance of a typeclass, we mean that we can use the functions that the typeclass defines with that type.